charlesmallah/professional-projects/README.md

 ## 2015-2018 - Game Designer/Developer of 'Dark Wish' @ Freelance

 I designed my first game using 2.5D movement and maths, including writing the story and characters; drawing the artwork; and programming the game engine.
+This is available on 'Steam' for PC.

 ![Dark Wish screenshot](image/dark_wish.png)
 ![Dark Wish screenshot](image/dark_wish2.png)